 Congenital toxoplasmosis is a group of symptoms that occur when an unborn baby (fetus) is infected with the parasite Toxoplasma gondii.

-Up to half of the developing babies who become infected with toxoplasmosis during the pregnancy ae born early (prematurely).
-Congenital toxoplasmosis can damage the baby's eyes, nervous system, skin, and ears.
+Up to half babies who become infected with toxoplasmosis during the pregnancy are born early (prematurely).
+The infection can damage the baby's eyes, nervous system, skin, and ears.

-Often, there are signs of infection in the baby at birth.
-However, newborns with milder infections may not have symptoms or problems for months or even years.
-If they are not treated, almost all develop problems (especially in the eyes) when they become adolescents.
+Often, there are signs of infection at birth.
+However, babies with mild infections may not have symptoms for months or years after birth.
+If not treated, most children with this infection develop problems in their teens.
+Eye problems are common.